 The reason I'm telling people I'll wear a mask is not for me, Dr. Oz.

-I you know more about my health than anybody because I sent you my blood work.
+You know more about my health than anybody because I sent you my blood work.

 I don't have the antibodies.

-You never you never got infected.
+You never got infected.

-You're you're lucky.
+You're lucky.

-You know, I I I grew up playing sports.
+I grew up playing sports.

-I play football in college.
+I played football in college.

-I just wouldn't never, it's just not who I am, and I don't think most Americans are like that either.
+And I don't think most Americans are like that either.

 I have no idea how close we are to the finish line, but we're a lot closer than we were six, seven weeks ago.

-Uh you know, say it it doesn't make sense for us right now to mess this up.
+It doesn't make sense for us right now to mess this up.

-And uh the bigger concern I have is the states which have taken the bold action of opening up a beach or letting people congregate, assuming that people will be smart when they do that.
+And the bigger concern I have is the states which have taken the bold action of opening up a beach or letting people congregate, assuming that people will be smart when they do that.

-If they get hurt with COVID 19 cases, they will shut the states down again.
+If they get hurt with COVID-19 cases, they will shut the states down again.

-And I every business owner I've spoken to, and I'm sure you've spoken to more than me, said that the first time was tough, the second time is catastrophic.
+And every business owner I've spoken to, and I'm sure you've spoken to more than me, says that the first time was tough.

 They cannot afford to close down again.

-It will decimate uh our economy.
+It will decimate our economy.

 So it's almost a patriotic duty at this point, besides a humanitarian gesture, to be super cautious to make sure you're not a vector, even if you have very little chance of getting to a hospital or being intubated or having a bad outcome.